 Let’s start with his family of origin.

 His father was Bryan Guinness, titled the 2nd Baron Moyne; he was also a poet and playwright.

 His mother was the controversial Diana Mitford, from the equally controversial English society family with 6 eccentric and beautiful sisters, parents and grandparents.
 There are several books published about the Mitford family, the sisters in particular.

 Desmond and his brother didn’t grow up with their mother Diana Mitford; she left her sons and their father when the boys were toddlers.
-Her reason for this action was to marry British politician turned extremist Oswald Mosley, in 1936.
+Her reason for this was to marry British politician turned extremist Oswald Mosley, in 1936.

 Mosley founded the British Union of Fascists (BUF), after visiting both Mussolini and Hitler.
 Hitler attended the wedding of Mitford and Mosley and the reception took place at the home of Joseph Goebbels.

-You can see why Diana Mitford is considered controversial, and she wasn’t the only Mitford sister who was acquainted with Hitler.
+You can see why Diana Mitford is considered controversial, and she wasn’t the only Mitford sister acquainted with Hitler.